-The term clients in this environment refers to computers or applications that run on computers and rely on a server to perform some operations.
+In this context, the term clients refers to computers or applications that run on computers and rely on a server to perform some operations.
 Each type of client can be configured so that Filtering Service is able to obtain user identification and filter Internet requests based on user and group policies.